jdkato/jdkato.github.io/_posts/2016-12-26-anw7-the-road-to-mount-midoriyama.md

 ### Up Next

-In the next post, we'll recap the action at Mount Midoriyama: from all-time records of 38 and 8 competitors completing stage 1 and 2 respectively, to witnessing the crowning of America's first Ninja Warrior.
+In the next post, we'll recap the action at Mount Midoriyama: from all-time records of 38 and 8 competitors completing stage 1 and 2 respectively, to witnessing the crowning of the first American Ninja Warrior.

 ---